 Step 2.
 Make sure you measure your dog correctly

 Depending on the style of the backpack you choose, you need to measure different things.
+Our expert panel shared the following recommendations they learnt after testing out dozens and dozens of packs.
 By and large, the measurements you need are:

 - Your dog’s weight

 - Circumference around the waist

 Step 3.
 How to put your dog in a backpack

 Once you have bought a backpack, putting your dog inside will depend on the construction.

 For box style backpacks, you can usually open a zipper from above or the side and pop your pooch inside pretty easily.

 Form-fitting backpacks are a little trickier.
 But after much trial and error, we've found that the easiest way is to follow these steps: